emartech/pgarchive/Manual.md

 2016-04-06 16:24:44.829 CEST,,,20805,,57051c2b.5145,6,,2016-04-06 16:24:43 CEST,,0,LOG,00000,"unexpected pageaddr 0/44000000 in log segment 00000001000000000000004C, offset 0",,,,,,,,,""
 ```

+#### `container start` and `stop`

+The `start` and `stop` commands start and stop both of the wal_archive and the standby demon subsystems.

-To start containers on server reboots you have to create your own upstart or systemd service depending on local policies.
+However to restart containers on server reboots you have to create your own upstart or systemd service depending on local policies.
 Make sure pgarchive is executed running as the correct user (postgres), and with PGARCHIVE set to the correct container directory.
 You may run an arbitrary amount of containers on a single host, resources permitting.

+#### `container retire` and `resync`

 A container may be retired using `container retire`.
 This breaks the synchronization with the upstream database by removing its replication slot and stopping wal streaming.
 It also completely deletes the standby directory.
 A retired container creates no new snapshots, but it still can be used to restore snapshots to clones.
 Also the expiry cron job may be left in place.
 This functionality is intended to gracefully decomission containers, e.g. after a major version upgrade of the upstream database, or to disable them for longer than you would like to hold the replication slot.